The original purpose of the tdm

 Using the tarot the same way ancients most likely did, can allow you to exeperiment the diving presence of God instead of connecting with archons as in a regular intuitive or intellectual interpretation of tarot reading.

 It can lead you outside of the physical and astral borders, bringing you to the divine light of God.
-In that way it is a very powerfull tool that can help you to experience the spirituality of the ancient gnostics inside of you.
+In that way it is a very powerfull tool that can help you to experience the spirituality of the ancients inside of you.

 Moreover, it can literaly help you to curse your past and to free yourself from the prison of the material world to access the so called Pleroma.